flokk.

 Konoba Scala Santa

 This traditional konoba tucked into a quiet corner of the old town serves hearty Montenegrin dishes including lamb under the peka, cevapi, and local wine in a stone-walled dining room.
-It is an evenin
+It is an evening meal worth lingering over, and the informal atmosphere is genuinely welcoming to families with children.

 food_and_drink